neelsmith/GreekSyntax.jl/docs/src/index.md

 - compose a HTML visualizations of text syntactically highlighted in a variety of ways
 - visualize syntax graphically with Mermaid diagrams

+The next pages provide a few examples of how to use these functions.
+These are followed by fuller API listings, and a summary of the delimited file format that the `GreekSyntax` package writes to and reads from.